-Acting based on motivations mentioned above, the CS program seeks to place the College among the leading colleges in Najran University and the Kingdom of Saudi Arabia.
-Doing so can only be achieved by its active contribution in providing graduates with high academic capabilities in the fields of information systems.
-The CS program works to equip its graduates with adequate and appropriate information that helps them pursue distinguished positions in organizations related to specialization.
-They also continue developing their knowledge to keep up with developments in the field as well as in the fields of research, professional development and interpersonal skills that support the priorities of the Kingdom in terms of scientific, industrial and economic fields as well as raising the artistic level of the technical community in the field of informatics.
+Acting diligently based on motivations mentioned above, the College of Computer Science and Information Systems at Najran University seeks to place the College among the leading colleges in the Kingdom of Saudi Arabia.
+Doing so can only be achieved by its active contribution in providing graduates with high academic capabilities in the fields of computer science and information systems.
+The College works to equip its graduates with adequate and appropriate information that help them pursue distinguished positions in organization related to specialization.
+They also continue developing their knowledge to keep up with developments in the field as well as in the fields of scientific research.
+The College is also working toward reaching outstanding scientific research that support the priorities of the Kingdom in terms of scientific, industrial and economic fields as well as raising the artistic level of the technical community in the field of computer science and information systems.

-For the Computer Science (CS) program, the degree title for those students who satisfactorily complete the program is the Bachelor of Science in Computer Science.
-More details about the program are available on the department website at: https://cscis.nu.edu.sa/computer_science
+For the Information Systems (IS) program, the degree title for those students who satisfactorily complete the program is the Bachelor of Science in Information Systems.
+More details about the program are available on the department website at:

+https://cscis.nu.edu.sa/en/information-systems

-The CS program has been repeatedly revised to account for the dynamic growth in the local market as well as the international advancements in the computer resources fields.
+The IS program has been repeatedly revised to account for the dynamic growth in the local market as well as the international advancements in the computer resources fields.

-4. Total Credit Hours for Completing the Program: (152 Credit Hours)
+4. Total Credit Hours for Completing the Program: (149 Credit Hours)

-27 (Preparatory Year) +125 (Four years) = 152 Credit Hours
+27 (Preparatory Year) +122 (Four years) = 152 Credit Hours